jimdigriz/debian-mssp4/README.md

 ## Outstanding Issues

- * hotplugging the typing cover, or going through a sleep/resume cycle, often results in it no longer responding
+ * hot plugging the typing cover, or going through a sleep/resume cycle, often results in it no longer responding
  * camera
  * touchscreen (and pen)
  * screen rotation
- * orientiation (and other) sensors
+ * orientation (and other) sensors
  * SecureBoot is not enabled
  * H.264 video decoding
- * bluetooth
+ * Bluetooth
  * need to improve power saving
       * wireless power saving is disabled
       * `i915.enable_rc6=7` works it seems, need to give it more testing
-      * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modesetting to black out the screen and crash the system
+      * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modeset'ing to black out the screen and crash the system
  * gparted lockup investigation

 ## Related Links